1. Home

 Technical systems are complex, with many dependent subsystems.
 The failure of one element within this system can cascade throughout the chain, causing a series of failures leading to a disaster.
 Technical hazards are increasing due to the scope of technological expansion.
 They include industrial activity that includes dangerous conditions, processes, all transport systems (land, sea, air), defensive or offensive weapons systems and power plants.

-A new set of emerging technological risks under the Sendai Framework include Information and communications technology (ICT)-related hazards.
-The increasing dependence upon complex large-scale network architectures of information technologies also increases exposure to cyber security threats.
+A new set of emerging technological risks under the Sendai Framework includes Information and communications technology (ICT)-related hazards.
+The increasing dependence upon complex large-scale network architectures of information technologies also increases exposure to cybersecurity threats.
 These threats include computer viruses, worms, Trojan horses, malware, spoofing attacks, identity theft, the theft and illegal disclosure of data, the loss of data and contamination of data.
 They have the potential to disrupt essential infrastructure operations such as communication, health, banking, transportation, energy, education and many other services.

 Risk factors